googleapis/genai-toolbox/README.md

 ## Configuring

-You can configure what tools are avaible by updating the `tools.yaml` file.
+You can configure what tools are available by updating the `tools.yaml` file.
 If you have multiple files, you can tell toolbox which to load with the `--tools_file tools.yaml` flag.

 ### Sources

-The `sources` section of your tools.yaml define what data sources your Toolbox should have access to.
-Most tools will have at least once source that they execute against.
+The `sources` section of your `tools.yaml` defines what data sources your Toolbox should have access to.
+Most tools will have at least one source to execute against.

 ```yaml
 sources:
     my-cloud-sql-source: